 Court: 6th Circuit Court (Published Opinions)

-Court Appealed: Appeal from the United States District Court for the Western District of Kentucky at Louisville
+Court Appealed: United States District Court for the Western District of Michigan at Grand Rapids